fmarcosrocha/ngx-projbase/README.md

 # NGX-ProjBase

-NGX ProjBase is a base project designed to support building a new Angular Application based on Material Angular with high produtivity.
+NGX ProjBase is part of Futurepages Framework.
+It's a base project designed to support building a new Angular Application based on Material Angular with high produtivity.

 Its code is open under the GNU Lesser General Public License, version 3.0 (LGPL-3.0), an OSI Approved License.
 LGPL-3.0 is a set of additional permissions added to version 3 of the GNU General Public License.